StrangeBeeCorp/docs/docs/thehive/user-guides/organization/configure-organization/manage-functions/about-functions.md

 ## Function types

-The function type determines the scope in which the function can be executed.
+The function type defines the scope in which you can execute the function.

 !!! note "Multiple types allowed"
     A function can have one or multiple types.

 Below are the different types of functions supported in TheHive:

-* **API**: These functions are triggered by an external service through TheHive's public API, allowing automated workflows initiated from outside the platform.
+* **API**: An external service triggers these functions through TheHive's public API, enabling automated workflows from outside the platform.
 You can find a list of available objects in the [Functions API Objects](functions-api-objects.md) topic.
-To be executed, the function must be [revoked via an HTTP call](revoke-a-function.md).
+To execute the function, you must first [revoke it via an HTTP call](revoke-a-function.md).

-* **Notification**: [These functions act as notifiers](../manage-notifications/notifiers/function.md) and are triggered when certain events occur, such as alerts or case updates, automating the notification process based on predefined conditions.
+* **Notification**: [These functions act as notifiers](../manage-notifications/notifiers/function.md) and trigger when specific events occur, such as alerts or case updates.
+They automate the notification process based on predefined conditions.

-* **Action: Case**: These functions are manually triggered within the context of a specific case, allowing users to perform actions related to case management.
-To be executed, the function must be [manually run by users](run-a-function-case-alert.md).
+* **Action: Case**: Users manually trigger these functions within the context of a specific case.
+To execute the function, they must [run it manually](run-a-function-case-alert.md).

-* **Action: Alert**: These functions are manually triggered within the context of an alert, enabling users to process and act on alerts within TheHive.
-To be executed, the function must be [manually run by users](run-a-function-case-alert.md).
+* **Action: Alert**: Users manually trigger these functions within the context of a specific alert.
+To execute the function, they must [run it manually](run-a-function-case-alert.md).

 ## Function modes

 A function in TheHive can operate in one of three modes:

 * **Enabled**: The function executes normally when triggered.
-* **Disabled**: The function does not execute when triggered.
+* **Disabled**: The function doesn't execute when triggered.
-* **Dry-run**: The function runs, but it does not create or modify cases, alerts, or other entities in TheHive.
+* **Dry-run**: The function runs, but it doesn't create or modify cases, alerts, or other entities in TheHive.
 Instead, creation attempts return `null`, making this mode ideal for testing integrations before going live.

 ## Permissions